• Skip to primary navigation

 Disclaimer: some of the links in this post are affiliate links whereby I make a small commission if you purchase the product through that link.
 This does not cost you anything extra and helps me to keep this website running.

-But like any type of procedure there are pros and cons to botox.
+But there are pros and cons to botox.
 Botox is expensive, invasive, and can have health risks, and unwanted side effects.
-Botox can also be painful and make people look unnatural by restricting certain facial expressions and interestingly, one study found that people who used Botox reported a decrease in their range of emotions, because emotions are tied to the brain through facial expressions.
+Botox can also be painful and make you look unnatural, and one study found that people who used Botox report a decrease in their range of emotions, because emotions are tied to the brain through facial expressions.
+As well, some people need to avoid getting Botox if they have certain underlying health conditions.

 Table of Contents